Palak Paneer Recipe (Indian Cheese and Spinach)

 - Spinach (Palak): Fresh spinach leaves are the star of this Indian spinach curry.
 Baby spinach is a great option for a mild taste, while kale or mustard greens can be used as substitutes.
 These leafy greens make the curry nutrient-dense and perfect for anyone looking for a healthy Indian vegetarian dish.

-- Paneer: Paneer cubes (Indian cottage cheese) give the dish its creamy and rich texture.
+- Paneer: Indian cottage cheese give the dish its creamy and rich texture.
 If you’re making a vegan spinach paneer recipe, you can easily replace paneer with firm tofu.
-Halloumi or ricotta cubes are also popular substitutes in the USA where paneer cheese might not always be available.
+Halloumi or ricotta cubes are also popular substitutes where paneer cheese might not always be available.

-- Onion: Onions form the base of the curry, adding sweetness and depth.
+- Onions: It form the base of the curry, adding sweetness and depth.
 If you don’t have regular onions, shallots or white onions can be used.
 This helps create the restaurant-style spinach paneer curry flavor.

 - Green chilies: They bring spice and heat.
-Jalapeños or serrano peppers are good substitutes in the US if Indian green chilies are not easily available.
+Jalapeños or serrano peppers are good substitutes if Indian green chilies are not easily available.
 For a family-friendly version, you can reduce or skip them entirely.

 - Garlic: Fresh garlic cloves enhance the earthy flavor of this vegetarian curry for rice and naan.
-Garlic paste or even garlic powder can be used if you want convenience.
+I sometime use garlic paste or even garlic powder for convenience.

 - Ginger: Ginger adds warmth and freshness, balancing the creamy spinach curry.
 Ginger paste or ground ginger works if you don’t have fresh ginger root.